-UWS 11.015 Definition. (intro.)
+UWS 11.015 Definitions.
 In this chapter:

-(2) "Consent" means words or overt actions by a person who is competent to give informed consent, indicating a freely given agreement to engage in sexual activity or other activity referenced in the definitions of sexual assault and sexual exploitation in this section.
-A person is unable to give consent if the person is incapacitated because of drugs, alcohol, physical or intellectual disability, or unconsciousness.
+- (1) "Clear and convincing evidence" means information that would persuade a reasonable person to have a firm belief that a proposition is more likely true than not true.
+It is a higher standard of proof than "preponderance of the evidence." - (3) "Complaint" means an allegation against an academic staff member reported to an appropriate university official. - (3m) "Consent" means words or overt actions by a person who is competent to give informed consent, indicating a freely given agreement to engage in sexual activity or other activity referenced in the definitions of sexual assault and sexual exploitation in this section.
+A person is unable to give consent if the person is in a state of incapacitation because of drugs, alcohol, physical or intellectual disability, or unconsciousness. - (4) "Consult" or "consulting" means thoroughly reviewing and discussing the relevant facts and discretionary issues.